argoproj-labs/argocd-vault-plugin/docs/usage.md

 If you want to use Helm along with argocd-vault-plugin, use the instructions matching your [plugin installation method](../installation).

 ##### Simple
-For `argocd-cm` ConfigMap configured plugins, add this to `argod-cm` ConfigMap:
+For `argocd-cm` ConfigMap configured plugins, add this to `argocd-cm` ConfigMap:
 ```yaml
 configManagementPlugins: |
   - name: argocd-vault-plugin-helm